Never miss an important update |

 Opportunities are Infinite

-The entrepreneurial and operational activities are classified based on the capital that is required to start the business transactions that allows focused analysis regarding entrepreneurs’ financial markets and corporate strategy.
+The entrepreneurial and operational activities are classified based on the capital required to start the business transactions, allowing focused analysis regarding entrepreneurs’ financial markets and corporate strategy.

 Traditionally, the entrepreneurs’ degree of capital intensity was not considered to be an important indicator of future performance, and the market value per share,